-If you are fortunate enough to be able to die with even more than the estate tax exemption amount ($11.4M/ person in 2019), then, by all means, buy your Lamborghini, even if your gross income isn’t 10X more.
+If you are fortunate enough to be able to die with even more than the estate tax exemption amount ($12.92 million / person in 2023), then, by all means, buy your Lamborghini, even if your gross income isn’t 10X more.

-Paying a 40% tax rate on every dollar over the estate tax exemption is a sin since you’ve already paid taxes while accumulating your wealth.
+Paying a 40% tax rate on every dollar over the estate tax exemption is a sin.
+You’ve already paid taxes while accumulating your wealth.

 Be Able To Comfortably Afford Your Car

 Make no mistake.
 A luxury vehicle is not a necessity.
 A fully equipped $40,000 after-tax Honda Pilot has the IIH’s top safety rating for its class.
-There’s no need to buy a brand new Tesla Model X for $120,000, even though it’s supposedly safer because it doesn’t have an engine.
+There’s no need to buy a brand new Tesla Model X for $120,000.
+Yes, it’s supposedly safer because it doesn’t have an engine, but come on.